cran/choroplethr/README.md

 2. Providing API connections to interesting data sources for making choropleths.
 3. Providing a framework for creating choropleths from arbitrary shapefiles.

-## Free Course

-If you would like a guided introduction to choroplethr, then take the free course [Learn to Map Census Data in R](https://arilamstein.com/census-mapping-course/).

 ## Documentation

 Documentation for choroplethr can be found [Choroplethr.com](http://www.Choroplethr.com).

+## Technical Support

+If you have a technical question about Choroplethr, please ask on StackOverflow: https://stackoverflow.com/questions/tagged/choroplethr.